konstantinjdobler/nlp-research-template/README.md

 ### Dev Containers **(recommended)**

 Ideally, you should also do your development inside the same docker container to reduce a mismatch between training and development.
 For this, use VS Code `Dev Containers`.
-They allow you to develop in VS Code inside a docker container with full support for IntelliSense, typehints and more.
+They allow you to develop in VS Code inside a docker container with full support for IntelliSense, type hints and more.
 The template already contains a `.devcontainer` directory, where all the settings for it are stored - you can start right away!

 <details><summary>VS Code <code>Dev Container</code> example</summary>